Manikandan V

 Biography

 He has been intrigued by the multitude of elements that lead to societal inequities and is interested in exploring models that thrive to make the world an equitable one.
-He likes traveling, poetry and listening to people and their stories.
+He likes travelling, poetry and listening to people and their stories.

 Courses